cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/runtime.md

-All Workertown services expose the ability to customise their runtime behaviour depending on the environment they are running in - this is a powerful configuration that ensures that the service can run essentially **anywhere**.
+All Workertown services expose the ability to customise their runtime behaviour depending on the environment they are running in - this is a powerful configuration that ensures that the service can run essentially **anywhere**™.

 ---